department-of-veterans-affairs/vagov-content/pages/family-member-benefits.md

         description: Find out how to apply to become a fiduciary who manages benefits for a Veteran who can't manage their financial affairs because of injury, health conditions, or age.
       - url: https://www.socialwork.va.gov/fisher.asp
         label: Fisher House Program
-        description: Learn about free, temporary accommodations where you can stay to be near a Veteran or active duty service member who's receiving treatment in a VA health facility far from home.
+        description: Learn about free, temporary accommodations where you can stay to be near a Veteran or active-duty service member who's receiving treatment in a VA health facility far from home.
       - url: https://www.mirecc.va.gov/coaching/
         label: Coaching into Care
         description: Connect with a licensed psychologist or social worker for guidance on how to support a Veteran in readjusting to civilian life, dealing with mental health problems, and finding services through VA or in the community.